Development of the nervous system: Rostrocaudal (Anteroposterior) axis

 Signals that control anteroposterior neural development include FGF and retinoic acid, which act in the hindbrain and spinal cord.
 The hindbrain, for example, is patterned by Hox genes, which are expressed in overlapping domains along the anteroposterior axis under the control of retinoic acid.
 The 3 (3 prime end) genes in the Hox cluster are induced by retinoic acid in the hindbrain, whereas the 5 (5 prime end) Hox genes are not induced by retinoic acid and are expressed more posteriorly in the spinal cord.
 Hoxb-1 is expressed in rhombomere 4 and gives rise to the facial nerve.
 Without this Hoxb-1 expression, a nerve similar to the trigeminal nerve arises.

 Neurogenesis

 Neurogenesis is the process by which neurons are generated from neural stem cells and progenitor cells.
 Neurons are 'post-mitotic', meaning that they will never divide again for the lifetime of the organism.

 Epigenetic modifications play a key role in regulating gene expression in differentiating neural stem cells and are critical for cell fate determination in the developing and adult mammalian brain.
 Epigenetic modifications include DNA cytosine methylation to form 5-methylcytosine and 5-methylcytosine demethylation.
 DNA cytosine methylation is catalyzed by DNA methyltransferases (DNMTs).
 Methylcytosine demethylation is catalyzed in several sequential steps by TET enzymes that carry out oxidative reactions (e.g. 5-methylcytosine to 5-hydroxymethylcytosine) and enzymes of the DNA base excision repair (BER) pathway.

+Strictly speaking, the brain develops as two separate organs that come to function as one.
+Within the early neuroectoderm, there are two distinct progenitor cells, one of which gives rise to the hindbrain, and the other gives rise to the forebrain and midbrain.
+This developmental pattern appears to have arisen in the hemichordates, and continued through evolution into humans.